Meghana-VLSI/RISC_processor_build_8bit/RISC8-Processor/testbench_file/README.md

-# Architecture Diagram - 8-bit RISC Processor
+# Testbench - 8-bit RISC Processor

 ## 📌 Overview

-This folder contains the architecture (block) diagram of the 8-bit RISC Processor.
-It illustrates the major hardware components and their interconnections.
+This folder contains the Verilog testbench used to verify the functionality of the 8-bit RISC Processor through simulation.

 ---